-This study provide an analysis of pull requests created by interns during the Google Summer of Code program from 2020 to 2023 (a 4-year period).
-We analyze pull request data, review comments, project-related features and contributor (intern) data to provide informative insights into the kind of contributions the intern's make, the nature of feedback they receive, and possible implications for software engineering education.
-The study analyzed 17232 pull requests by 2456 interns across 1937 projects.
-We then used topic modelling techniques to gain insight into the common themes in the pull request title, description and review comments.
-In summary, the paper provides the following contributions \begin{enumerate} \item A publicly available dataset \footnote{https://github.com/compedutech/gsoc} of 17,232 pull requests created by GSOC interns from 2000 to 2023.
-These pull requests were extracted directly from Github via the GiHub API.
-The scripts used for web scrapping (to identify the GitHub URL) and the script for extracting the pull requests from GitHub are also provided. \item An insight into the success or failure of the GSOC program in promoting open-source contribution.
-Specifically, we provide information on further contributions by the interns to the same project after the GSOC program. \item An analysis into the type of task the interns worked on and the feedback they receive from the other project collaborators. \item A discussion on the possible implication of the study results for software engineering education. \end{enumerate}
+This study analyzes pull requests created by interns during the GSoC program from 2020 to 2023 (a 4-year period).
+We examine pull request data, review comments, project-related features, and contributors (intern) data to gain informative insights into the contributions interns make, the feedback they receive, and possible implications for software engineering education.
+The study analyzed 17,232 pull requests by 2,456 interns across 1,937 projects.
+We used topic modeling techniques to gain insights into common themes in the pull request titles, descriptions and review comments.
+In summary, the paper provides the following contributions: \begin{enumerate} \item A publicly available dataset\footnote{https://github.com/compedutech/gsoc} of 17,232 pull requests created by GSOC interns from 2000 to 2023.
+This dataset was extracted directly from the official GSoC program page\footnote{https://summerofcode.withgoogle.com} (via web scrapping) and Github (via the GiHub API).
+The dataset also include the scripts used for web scrapping and extracting the pull requests from GitHub. \item Insights into the success or failure of the GSOC program in promoting open-source contributions.
+Specifically, we provide information on interns' continued contributions to the same project after the program. \item An analysis of the tasks interns worked on and the feedback they received from the project collaborators. \item A discussion on the implications of these results for software engineering education. \end{enumerate}